 Disabled Parking: This is marked by a wheelchair symbol.

-You can be fined if you go over the time paid for.
+If the time is exceeded while parked this can result in a parking fine.
 However you can get this waived at the nearest ticket machine within the hour of the expiry time.

 If it’s too late for that, the best thing you can do is to pay the fine immediately before your car hire company becomes involved – otherwise you will be charged an additional administration fee by the hire company.

-The fine is reduced by 50% if paid within 20 days of it being issued.
+Tip: The fine is reduced by 50% if paid within 20 days of it being issued.
 Details about paying the fine will be on the ticket.

 There’s a zero tolerance policy on drink driving on Gran Canaria and the police do carry out roadside checks.
 On Gran Canaria, the alcohol limit is 0.5g, but it is better to refrain from drinking altogether if you are driving.
-A driver can be banned from 1-4 years depending on the situation.
 Do not refuse to be breathalised.
 The police may also test for drugs if they suspect a driver is under the influence.

 The speed limit in towns and cities is 50km/h unless otherwise indicated.
 Some of the main road are 80km/h – 100km/h depending on the area.
-They are always signposted with just a 80 or 100 meaning kilmetres an hour.
 On the motorways the limit is 120km/h.
-These are enforced by speed cameras and average speed cameras.
+Speed cameras and average speed cameras enforce these laws.